-These 10 toys can give your baby a big step forward in learning, and one company has it covered for all of them.
-Seriously, at birth, the 100 billion nerve cells in the brain are mostly disconnected.
-And in the first three years of life, babies develop a network that connects them and establishes the foundation of their intelligence throughout life.
+These 10 toys can give your baby a big step forward in learning - and one company has it covered for all of them!Seriously - at birth, the 100 billion nerve cells in the brain are mostly disconnected.
+In the first three years of life, babies develop a network that connects them and establishes the foundation of their intelligence throughout life.
 Child development experts have found that the more babies are exposed to how the world works in those early years, the richer their neural networks become.
 For the first few months, your child has a lot in common with a mole - they don't see very well and enjoy confined spaces.
 This should come as no surprise since they spent the first few months in the womb - a dark underground house if ever there was one!
 In other words, it's time to start training those eyes.
 Babies are very short-sighted for the first three months (seeing best at a distance of 8 to 10 inches from their face) and have difficulty processing anything other than high-contrast images (think black, white or red).

 Toys that will really attract their imagination at different stages of development during their first 12 months include soft balls which are ideal for babies from a few weeks old.
 The six multi-textured My First Baby soft sensory balls come in bright colors and interesting textures to encourage sensory exploration - promoting tactile development with different sizes textures and shapes.
-It's worth buying their first soft balls and blocks with labels on them, although at first it will not interest them, since in this way the first toys will support the later stage of development.
-So even though 10 months is too early to play with them, I would recommend buying a peg puzzle from now on so that you get the most out of the game possible.
-The first 12 months of a baby's life are amazing, so it's wonderful to be able to support their development with toys they'll love.
+It's worth buying their first soft balls and blocks with labels on them even though at first it won't interest them - this way their first toys will support later stages of development.
+So even though 10 months is too early to play with them I'd recommend buying a peg puzzle now so you get the most out of it possible!
+The first 12 months of a baby's life are amazing so it's wonderful to be able to support their development with toys they'll love.